realworldocaml/book/en/classes.md

 - : bool = false
 ```

-The problem here is that the builtin polymorphic equality compares the
+The problem here is that the built-in polymorphic equality compares the
 method implementations, not their return values.
 The method
 implementations (the function values that implement the methods) are
 different, so the equality comparison is false.
 There are other
-reasons not to use the builtin polymorphic equality, but these false
+reasons not to use the built-in polymorphic equality, but these false
 negatives are a showstopper.

 If we want to define equality for shapes in general, the remaining